Embedded System Design: Challenges of Hardware and Software Development

 Since Integra specializes in outsource embedded electronics development, the ideas of new products usually belong to our customers.
 When the team joins a project, our first task is to gather the requirements for the future device:

-Customers with no technical background find it difficult to formulate requirements for their products.
-They tend to pay more attention to marketing and functional features but lack an understanding of the technical side and feasibility of the project.
-So, the key challenge here is to interview the client thoroughly
+One of the most common problems at this stage is that decision-makers with no technical background find it difficult to formulate requirements for their products.
+They tend to pay more attention to marketing and functional features but lack an understanding of the technical side.

 Based on this information, the Integra team creates a project development specification – a document that describes the purpose, functions, behavior, and other requirements for the future device.